Ebooslilhacker/B-Forcer/README.md

 ![crack](https://user-images.githubusercontent.com/83958340/222610146-654ccea8-cb6a-4794-beb2-a619b424bf3b.png)

-One last thing if you want to change the Brute Force diccionary go to this lines
+One last thing if you want to change the Brute Force diccionary or the algoritm to crack go to this lines...

     wordlist = open("upload.txt", "r")
                         |